ffilz/nfs-ganesha/src/doc/man/ganesha-log-config.rst

 RPC_Debug_Flags(uint32, range 0 to UINT32_MAX, default 7)
     Debug flags for TIRPC (default 7 matches log level default EVENT).

+    These flags are only used if the TIRPC component is set to DEBUG

 LOG { COMPONENTS {} }
 --------------------------------------------------------------------------------
 **Default_log_level(token,default EVENT)**